chingu-voyages/voyage-project-tier2-dinosaurs/README.md

     - [ ] Utilize responsive design techniques to adapt to different viewport sizes.

 ### Extras (Not Required)

-- Dinosaur Location Map
-    - [ ] Provide an optional feature to display the location of a selected dinosaur on a map.
-    - [ ] Upon clicking a dinosaur entry, dynamically fetch and display its geographic location on an interactive map using a mapping API (e.g., Google Maps).
+- Display news about recent dinosaur discovery
+    - [ ] Consume a second API that's related to Dinosaur

 ## Acceptance Criteria
 - Search Functionality
-    - [ ] Users should be able to search for dinosaurs by name.
+    - [ ] Users should be able to search for dinosaurs by name, weight, height, country and diet.
-    - [ ] Search results must dynamically filter displayed dinosaurs based on the entered name.
+    - [ ] Search results must dynamically filter displayed dinosaurs based on the entered name, weight, height, country and diet.
     - [ ] Search functionality should be case-insensitive and allow partial matching of dinosaur names.

 - Diet Chart Visualization
-    - [ ] The app must display a chart (pie chart or doughnut chart) illustrating the distribution of general dinosaur diets (e.g., herbivore, carnivore, omnivore) based on provided data.
+    - [ ] The app must display two charts (pie chart and doughnut chart) illustrating the distribution of general dinosaur diets (e.g., herbivore, carnivore, omnivore) and type based on provided data.
-    - [ ] The chart must accurately represent the proportion of each diet type within the dataset.
+    - [ ] The charts must accurately represent the proportion of each diet type within the dataset.
     - [ ] Users should be able to easily interpret and interact with the chart to understand diet composition.

 - Dinosaur Details View
     - [ ] Upon clicking a dinosaur entry, users must be able to view full details of the selected dinosaur.
-    - [ ] Dinosaur details should include notable characteristics sourced from the JSON file.
+    - [ ] Dinosaur details should include notable characteristics sourced from the API data.
     - [ ] The details view should be accessible and provide comprehensive information about the selected dinosaur.

 ## Acknowledgements

 We acknowledge the [National History Museum](https://www.nhm.ac.uk) for providing access to the dataset containing valuable information about dinosaurs.
 We extend our appreciation to [Kaggle](https://www.kaggle.com) for hosting and curating the dataset used in this project.
 Kaggle's platform provided a wealth of resources and tools that facilitated the exploration and analysis of the dinosaur data, enriching our development process.
+Additionally, we thank [NewsAPI](https://www.newsapi.org) for delivering the latest news on dinosaur discoveries, contributing to our ongoing exploration of this fascinating field.

 ## About Chingu